Morocco in World War II: Propaganda

 The Germans, the British, and the French all employed propaganda in Morocco in World War II.
 From 1939, using Radio Berlin and Radio Stuttgart, Nazi Germany broadcast propaganda throughout Morocco.
 This propaganda significantly promoted the German-Muslim relationship, whilst being largely anti-semitic.
-From 1943, the Moroccan Bureau du Maghreb Arab', created the journal 'al-maghrib al arabi' to disseminate Nazi Propaganda.
-The BBC then began broadcasting news of the war to Morocco in 1939, presenting a pro-Britain outlook.
-Broadcasts from Radio London attempted to present Britain as benevolent to establish the support of Morocco's population.
+From 1943, the Moroccan Bureau du Maghreb Arab, created the journal 'al-maghrib al arabi' to disseminate Nazi propaganda.
+The BBC began broadcasting news of the war to Morocco in 1939, presenting a pro-Britain outlook.
+Broadcasts from Radio London attempted to present Britain as benevolent to gain the support of Morocco's population.
 In 1942, Moroccan dialects were introduced to the British broadcasts, in an attempt to successfully reach more people.
 Propaganda was also used by the French in Morocco towards the indigenous Moroccan soldiers.
-Newspapers such as the Annasr attempted to establish a feeling of nationalism in the Goumiers.
-Many images were used in this propaganda to allow this propaganda to be accessible to illiterate soldiers.
+Newspapers such as the Annasr attempted to establish a feeling of nationalism in the goumiers.
+Many images were used in this propaganda to allow it to be accessible to illiterate soldiers.

 Military events

 Operation Torch

 Around 90,000 Allied forces, sailing from ports in Virginia and in Britain, amphibiously landed at Algeria and Morocco on 8 November 1942.
-The invasion took place through Casablanca and was meant to force the Vichy territories of North Africa into Allied control while allowing movement through the African coast.
+The invasion was meant to force the Vichy territories of North Africa into Allied control while allowing movement through the African coast.

-The Moroccan Sultan Sidi Mohammed Ben Youssef welcomed the Allied forces.
+The Moroccan sultan, Sidi Mohammed Ben Youssef, welcomed Allied forces.
 Around 60,000 French troops resisted the Allied invasion while many deserted to join the Allied forces.
-Despite Vichy resistance, the Allied forces had taken control of Fedala, Safi, and Casablanca by 11 November 1942 and a ceasefire was negotiated on the same day.
+Despite Vichy resistance, the Allied forces took control of Fedala, Safi, and Casablanca by 11 November 1942 and a ceasefire was negotiated on the same day.
 Following this, Vichy French forces fought for the Allied powers, per an agreement enforced on November 13, 1942.
 This switch in alliance caused Hitler to occupy the entirety of France and to send Axis forces to fight the Allies in the Mediterranean theatre.

 Medical units were significantly lacking when the Western Task Force of the Allied troops landed in Morocco on 8 November 1942.
 Only twenty ambulances were fit for use and surgical operations taking place that night had only three torches for lighting.
-A single fridge (which was purchased off a Moroccan merchant) was obtainable for refrigeration of supplies.
-As there was a lack of transportation, it took an extended period before the supplies coming off the ships could reach medical units.
-Therefore Allied forces in their campaigns in Italy supplied the goumiers and French army with medical officers who carried medical bags containing basic medical supplies, so care could still be applied in the event of delay of supplies.
+A single fridge (which was purchased from a Moroccan merchant) was available for refrigeration of supplies.
+As there was a lack of transportation, it took an extended period for supplies coming off the ships to reach medical units.
+Allied forces in their campaigns in Italy supplied the goumiers and French army with medical officers who carried medical bags containing basic medical supplies, so care could still be applied in the event of delay of supplies.
 The Allies also provided what was known as "evacuation hospitals", which contained Allied medical staff who landed in Morocco with forces during Operation Torch.
-These hospitals would follow the French colonial army on campaigns in Morocco and in the Italian region.
-The hospitals would set up 18 miles behind the front-line and provide medical care for wounded soldiers.
+These hospitals followed the French colonial army on campaigns in Morocco and in the Italian region.
+The hospitals would set up 18 miles behind the front line and provide medical care for wounded soldiers.